MarkKozel/CompOrgEText/docs/Introduction/Concepts/Algorithms.md

 },
 {
   Concept:'Algorithm',
-  Details:'In the context of Computer Science, re-writing a Problem in a form that minimizes the Ambiguity of Human/Natural Language'
+  Details:'In the context of Computer Science, describe the solution to a Problem in a form that minimizes the Ambiguity of Human/Natural Language'
 }
 ]" />